RMerl/asuswrt-merlin/README-merlin.txt

 -------
 3.0.0.4.374.40 (xx-xxx-2014)
    - NEW: Added OpenDNS Family Shield support to DNSFilter
-   - NEW: Added support for a user-defined server to DNSFilter
+   - NEW: Added support for up to three user-defined servers to DNSFilter
+   - NEW: Added option to force DNSfilter clients to always use the DNS provided to them by the router's DHCP server (which will be the router itself if you didn't change it on the DHCP webui page)
    - NEW: Option to disable the DHCP6 Server (code contributed by kdarbyshirebryant)
    - CHANGED: The RT-N66U is now compiled with EM enabled by default.
+That means there will no longer be a separate experimental build for this.
    - FIXED: Last24 page wasn't properly displaying the Avg value (regression in 374.39)
    - FIXED: Clients with a configured IPv6 DNS would bypass DNSFilter.
 DNSFilter-enabled clients will now be prevented from using IPv6 nameservers, forcing them through the (IPv4-only) filtering nameserver
+   - FIXED: DNSFilter clients set to "None" would still be forced through your WAN-configured nameservers, preventing nameservers configured on the clients to work.
+Now they will fully ignore the DNSFilter settings.
+  - FIXED: The global DNSFilter would sometime not get properly configured in the firewall.

 3.0.0.4.374.39 (31-Jan-2014)